stream-protocol/medusa-payment-streampay.js/lib/README.md

 ## Features

-- **Solana Integration**: Seamlessly integrate with the Solana blockchain for secure and fast payment processing.
+- **Solana Integration**: Seamlessly integrates with the Solana blockchain for secure and fast payment processing.
 - **Merchant Wallet Management**: Create and manage merchant wallets easily with built-in functions.
 - **Fee Calculation**: Calculate merchant fees and Solana transaction fees based on your business logic.
 - **MedusaJS Integration**: Integrate StreamPay with MedusaJS for a complete e-commerce solution (optional).